Conch Piercings – Ultimate Guide With Images

 Conch Piercing Jewelry

 You’ll have a lot of freedom when it comes to choosing jewelry for your conch piercing.
 You can get pretty much anything you can imagine – studs, barbells, hoops and more.

-But your first piece of jewelry shouldn’t be too heavy because you don’t want to slow down the healing process.
+Your first piece of jewelry shouldn’t be too heavy because you don’t want to slow down the healing process.
 Your piercer will be able to recommend what gauge of jewelry to use and what weight might be too heavy.